dw-bws/handbook-citizen-science/pages/in-situ_forest.md

 ### Age

 Tree age is the time elapsed since the germination of the seed.
 It is important for assessing tree growth and yield.
-It can be measured by counting the tree or growth rings.
+It can be measured by counting the tree or growth rings (see Fig.1).

 <img src="../images/Tree_rings.jpg" alt="Tree rings" class="inline" width="400"/>